 For example, consider a type class that is not intended to be used with functions, but the user accidentally used it at a function type, perhaps because they missed an argument to some function.
 Then, instead of getting the standard GHC message about a missing instance, it would be nicer to emit a more friendly message specific to the EDSL.
 Similarly, the reduction of a type-level function may get stuck due to an error, at which point it would be nice to report an EDSL specific error, rather than a generic error about an ambiguous type.

 To solve this, GHC provides a single type-level function,

 '''

 type family TypeError (msg :: ErrorMessage) :: k

 '''

-along with a small type-level language (via DataKinds (page 349)) for constructing pretty-printed error messages, in the GHC.TypeLits module.
+along with a small type-level language (via DataKinds (page 351)) for constructing prettyprinted error messages, data ErrorMessage =